I don't think it's any secret at this point…

-The Zero Gap Bench is another favorite of mine and I'm sure it's a tough decision for people on which to pick.
+The Zero Gap Bench and the AB-4100 are both great benches as well, and I'm sure it's a tough decision for people on which to pick.

 If you're someone who requires a decline option and/or you're someone who loves the idea of having no pad gap, go with the AB-5000.

-At the end of the day, both are great options.
+At the end of the day, all are great options.
 Hell, all of the adjustable benches from Rep are nice options.